-When I read of how Dver writes of her relationships with Gods in regards to her devotional practice, what I found interesting is that she generally splits them into two groups: Gods she loves and she works with them closely/offers to regularly — and Gods whom she loves simply for Their existence.
+When I read of how Dver writes of her relationships with Gods in regards to her devotional practice, what I found interesting is that she generally splits them into two groups: Gods whom she loves and she works with closely/offers to regularly — and Gods whom she loves simply for Their existence.

 “There are some gods I love – have loved for decades, even – and have never had a single, personal, direct experience with.
 I don’t know if I’m on Their radar at all.
 I don’t need to be.
 It’s enough to know Them even a little bit, and to honor Them.
 I don’t ask Them for anything, typically.
 Maybe I just keep an image of Them somewhere, make an offering now and then, read Their stories, and appreciate Their existence.
 That’s all it needs to be.”

 Interestingly, this concept intertwines with a discussion of ego – and how removing oneself from the equation of love was liberating, as love given with the desire for reciprocation was simply ego…and how to love simply for the basis of loving because of the other’s existence was the most profound sort of love, and therefore the sort of love to be sought when speaking of the Gods, i.e the Gods should be loved without the (ego’s) expectation of reciprocation or interaction.